wafloski/hati-js/README.md

 # hati-js

-you can watch this site there: https://youthful-edison-5ceb4a.netlify.com/
+you can see this site there: https://youthful-edison-5ceb4a.netlify.com/

 ## Project setup
 ```